Looking for free activities in Rotorua? Get walking!

 If you’re interested in eco tours in Rotorua and the Canopy Tours conservation efforts, you’ll also enjoy exploring the walking tracks through native New Zealand forest at Mount Ngongotaha another of the great free activities in Rotorua.

-The Jubilee Track is a hidden gem, taking you up to the top of Mount Ngongotaha.
-The track is accessed through the Violet Bonnington Reserve on Paradise Valley Road, a great stop off on the way to or from the Wingspan Bird of Prey Centre, another favourite eco activity in Rotorua.
+The Jubilee Track is a hidden gem.
+Taking you up to the top of Mount Ngongotaha.
+The track is accessed through the Violet Bonnington Reserve on Paradise Valley Road.
+A great stop off on the way to or from the Wingspan Bird of Prey Centre, another favourite eco activity in Rotorua.
 Rooty and interesting, this one’s definitely a bit of a work-out!
-Don’t be fooled by the short distance, this track climbs steeply through the gorgeous native bush, taking around 1½ hours to get to the top.
+Don’t be fooled by the short distance, this track climbs steeply through the gorgeous native bush and takes around 1½ hours to get to the top.

 The only downside to this trail is the lack of view from the summit.
 The track brings you out into the trees on Mountain Road, a further 400m takes you to the very top with nothing to see but a telecommunications tower.